wesley-wong/jungle-rails/README.md

 # Jungle

-This is the project for the second week of Lighthouse Labs
+This is the project for the sixth week of Lighthouse Labs

 ### Project Description